 The organization has a tolerance for risk, allowing it to achieve its business objectives in a manner that is compliant with the laws and regulations in the jurisdiction in which it operates.

-The organization has a low-risk appetite for the loss of its business and customer data when a cyber event occurs.
+The organization has a low-risk appetite for losing its business and customer data when a cyber event occurs.
 The organization has a medium risk appetite for physical information security assets and will track assets greater than US$2,000.
 Information assets will be protected per the organization's data classification framework.
 The organization has a high-risk appetite for access controls.
 All access to the organization's mission-critical systems will be controlled via biometric authentication.

 Why it works